gnosis118/currency/src/content/blog/digital-nomad-currency-management-complete-guide.md

 **Real Nomad Example:**
 *Sarah, a freelance designer earning $5,000/month in USD while living in Thailand:*
 - Keeps USD for US clients
-- Converts to THB as needed
+- Converts to THB as needed using [real-time exchange rates](/convert)
 - Saves $150/month vs traditional bank
 - Uses Wise card for daily expenses

+For more freelancer-specific currency strategies, see our [Currency Exchange Guide for Freelancers](/blog/currency-exchange-freelancers-guide).

 #### 2. Revolut Business
 **Overall Rating: 8.8/10**